California police: Driver rammed into car, killing 3 teens

 Anurag Chandra, 42, of Corona was arrested a short time later in a neighborhood near the crash site, according to the California Highway Patrol.

-“It was an intentional act, “ CHP Lt.
+“It was an intentional act,” CHP Lt.
 David Yokley said at a news conference, although he did not disclose a motive.
 “Our investigation led us to believe Mr. Chandra intentionally rammed the Prius, causing the driver to lose control.”

 “The investigation has now changed from a hit-run collision to homicide,” he said.